 These chalk paint pumpkins will add vintage charm to your fall decor this season.

-I love neutral colors and traditional fall colors don’t match my house decor so I took foam or faux pumpkins and made them into vintage pumpkins using the power of paint.
+I love neutral colors and traditional fall colors generally don’t match the decor in my home so I took foam or faux pumpkins and made them into vintage pumpkins using the power of paint.

 You might have noticed these pumpkins in my Fall Home Tour last week.
-I love them and they are so easy to paint.
+I love the vintage look they create and they are so easy to paint.

 Let me show you how.